Legal industry by country: Australia

 The legal services market in Australia is projected to show growth over the next five years.
-Despite an (8.1%) decline in revenue for legal services in 2019-2020, legal services revenue are expected to grow by (1.2%) from 2020-2021.
+Despite an (8.1%) decline in revenue for legal services in 2019–2020, legal services revenue are expected to grow by (1.2%) from 2020 to 2021.
 Demand from the following sectors will support the continued growth of the legal services market in Australia: demand from property operators and developers and banking, finance and insurance firms.

 Brazil

 Brazil has the largest economy in Latin America.
 As of 4 October 2021, the population of Brazil was over 214 million.
-In 2021, Brazil's GDP reached about USD1.49 trillion – a strong measure of economic strength.
+In 2021, Brazil's GDP reached about US$1.49 trillion – a strong measure of economic strength.

 The legal system in Brazil is a hybrid, originating from Portuguese law and then evolving to its own autonomous legal institutions.
 Brazil operates on a civil law system based on European civil codes such as Portugal, France, and Germany, which elevates statutes over judicial precedent.

 Brazil's economy opened up to the global market in the 1990s, which had a significant impact on Brazil's legal services market, with the most significant impact on the corporate sector.
 With an influx of both domestic and foreign legal work, demand for corporate services grew, which led to new laws governing corporate activity and created demand from corporates navigating the new legal environment.

 In 2014, Brazil enacted the Clean Companies Act.
 The Clean Companies Act is an anti-bribery law imposing liability on companies and promoting compliance programs and cooperation with authorities.
 The Clean Company Act applies to business organisations in Brazil, whether local or foreign and any Brazilian foundations or associations.
 The Clean Companies Act is similar to the U.S. Foreign Corrupt Practices Act ("FCPA") and the U.K. Bribery Act 2010 ("Bribery Act"), which looks to the enforcement of bribery offences.

 In September 2019, the Brazilian government enacted the "Law of Economic Freedom" to encourage investment in and the development of business in Brazil.
 The guiding principles include the presumption of freedom in doing business, the presumption of good faith of individuals, minimal intervention of the state on doing business, and the recognition that individuals are vulnerable before the state.

 On August 26, 2021, The New Business Environment Law was passed.
 The New Business Environment Law helped Brazil advance 20 positions in the World Bank's Doing Business ranking and seeks to simplify the opening and operation of companies in Brazil.
 Some of the measures include automatic approval for businesses in medium risk activities, changes in governance rules, ease of foreign trade, etc.